nathan-wick/sprost/README.md

 # Introduction
-Easy App is a tool that makes it easy for anyone to create an application.
+Sprost is a tool that makes it easy for anyone to create an application.

 # Documentation